-A deputy is a person appointed by the Court of Protection to make those decisions you cannot make for yourself.
-The Court will usually appoint a family member but will sometimes appoint a solicitor.
+The Court of Protection appoints a 'deputy' to make those decisions you cannot make for yourself.
+Usually, the Court appoints a family member but sometimes appoints a solicitor.
 The deputy must always act in your 'best interests'.
 Most deputies are property and affairs deputies.
 Very rarely, the Court will appoint a health and welfare deputy.